 July 14 – 20, 2018

-This Retreat is Full.
-Please contact us if you would like to be on a wait list.
+This retreat is full.
+Please contact us if you would like to be on the wait list.

 Various names have been used to describe our True Nature – Spirit, Life Force, God, Awareness, Soul, Atman, Buddha Nature, Love, Self, etc The name is not important.
 In fact who and what we are is beyond description and can not be adequately named.